How to Start a New Budget for the New Year

 Work to align your spending habits with what you can afford, but try to find the middle ground you know you can work with.

-5. Have a Plan B
+5. Have a Plan B for Emergencies

 Financial emergencies can be tough – especially if your emergency fund isn’t fully funded yet.
 This is the kind of thing that derails the budget and derails it fast.